LudwigCRON/undulate/README.md

 This version is not a mere copy of the original one.
 The goals are to ensure the compatibility and to add new features.
 To name a few:
 - long name for nodes for creating edges
 - metastability wave
-- analogue waveforms (step, capacitive step, slewing, arbitrary waves)
+- analogue waveforms (step, capacitive step, slewing, arbitrary waves, overlay up to 4 waves)
+- add annotations (global time compression, vertical/horizontal lines)
+- style overloading (font-size, fill color, stroke color, stroke-width, stroke-dasharray, ...)

-The inputs could be either json, cson, or yaml while outputs would be svg, postscript, pdf, and png.
+The inputs could be either json, cson, yaml or toml while outputs would be svg, postscript, pdf, and png.

 ## License